 Whether you are nearing retirement or it is several years away, it is never too early to start thinking about how you will finance your golden years.
 Even if you are already retired, you should regularly review your arrangements to ensure you continue meeting your retirement goals.

 It might be that you enjoy spending time abroad and would like to retire in the sun, now or a few years down the line.
-Or maybe you are already living overseas and are unsure what your options are.
+Or maybe you are already living there and are unsure what your options are.

 Whatever your situation, what do you need to think about to secure your dream lifestyle in retirement?